osherjacobs/LabWork_Findings/badsuccessor-writeup.md

 - `lowpriv` — standard domain user, CreateChild on `OU=temp`
 - Winlogbeat 8.19.14 shipping Security + Directory Service channels to ELK

-Note: Windows 2016 functional level is sufficient to reproduce the attack. dMSA support is "gated" on the DC binary (ntdsai.dll), not the domain functional level.
+Note: Windows 2016 functional level is sufficient to reproduce the attack. dMSA support is effectively gated on the DC binary (ntdsai.dll), not the domain functional level.
 The KDC on a Server 2025 DC processes dMSA key packages regardless of the functional level the domain is operating at.

 ---